 Amanda is available for press opportunities and has been engaged for a number of topics including:

-Her Multiple Sclerosis diagnosis & personal story of recovery
+Amanda’s Multiple Sclerosis diagnosis & personal story of diagnosis and recovery from a paralysis

 To contact Amanda with a media opportunity, please email: firstname.lastname@example.org with details of your requirements.